LimeChain/gosemble/docs/2-go-based-polkadot-runtime.md

 ### 2.3.
 Compiler backends targeting Wasm - LLVM, Binaryen

 LLVM and Binaryen are both compiler infrastructures that can be used to produce WebAssembly.
-However there are some differences that are important to be noted:
+However, there are some differences that are important to be noted:

 * LLVM currently does not support Wasm GC, and it is not the main focus for LLVM as most languages that utilize it uses